Explore the New Sales Tools

 The Opportunity home page in Lightning Experience looks a lot like other object home pages at first glance.
 You might not notice it at first, but an awesome feature is waiting to be discovered there.

 The Kanban view for Opportunities is a visual representation of all of a sales rep’s deals, organized by each stage in the pipeline.
-You can get to the Kanban view by selecting Kanban from the Displays menu on all list views except Recently Viewed.
+You can get to the Kanban view by selecting Kanban from the Displays menu on any Opportunities list view.

 The records in the Kanban view are based on the selected list view (1).
-Reps can’t view the Kanban for Recently Viewed list views.
 Easily toggle between the list view grid view and the Kanban view (2).
 Filter records to select a single record type or view a particular subset of records (3).
-Records are separated based on record type (4).
-Records are grouped into columns (5) based on the grouping field selected.
-Quickly move a record to a different stage by dragging the card (6).
-For opportunities, alerts tell how to keep a deal on track, for example, create a task or event (7).
+Search to find specific opportunities (4).
+Records are separated based on record type (5).
+Records are grouped into columns (6) based on the grouping field selected.
+Use Kanban Settings to select the types of information that your view is grouped and summarized by (7).
+Quickly move a record to a different column by dragging the card (8).
+For opportunities, alerts tell how to keep a deal on track, for example, create a task or event (9).

 Here, your users can manage their opportunities through all phases of the pipeline, dragging and dropping opportunities from one column to another.
 A yellow triangle on an opportunity card can indicate three types of alerts: overdue tasks, no open activities, or no activity for 30 days.
 Users can click the triangle to create tasks and events right from the card.
 Items on the board vary based on which list view is open.